Kat632/MS1-Rapier-Marketing/README.md

 ** **

 *	HTML - This project uses HTML as the main language used to complete the structure of the website.

 *	CSS - This project uses custom written CSS to style the website.

 *	[Font Awesome](https://fontawesome.com/) - Font awesome Icons are used for the What We Do information boxes on the home page and the social media links contained in the Footer section of the website.

-Google Fonts

-    Google fonts are used throughout the project to import the Libre Baskerville and Cabin fonts.
+*   [Google Fonts](https://fonts.google.com/) - Google fonts are used throughout the project to import the Libre Baskerville and Cabin fonts.

-Google Chrome Developer Tools

-    Google chromes built in developer tools are used to inspect page elements and help debug issues with the site layout and test different CSS styles.
+*   [Google Chrome Developer Tools](https://developers.google.com/web/tools/chrome-devtools) - Google chromes built in developer tools are used to inspect page elements and help debug issues with the site layout and test different CSS styles.

-balsamiq Wireframes

-    This was used to create wireframes for 'The Skeleton Plane' stage of UX design.
+*   [balsamiq Wireframes](https://balsamiq.com/wireframes/) - This was used to create wireframes for 'The Skeleton Plane' stage of UX design.

-MS PAINT

-    For cropping and resizing images.
+*   [MS PAINT](https://support.microsoft.com/en-us/windows/get-microsoft-paint-a6b9578c-ed1c-5b09-0699-4ed8115f9aa9) - For cropping and resizing images.

-Favicon

-    Favicon.io was used to make the site favicon
+*   [Favicon](https://favicon.io/) - Favicon.io was used to make the site favicon.

-AmIReponsive - This was used to make the multi device mockup in the README.
+*   [AmIReponsive](http://ami.responsivedesign.is/) - This was used to make the multi device mockup in the README.

+*   [Adobe PDF Convertor](https://www.adobe.com/uk/acrobat/online/convert-pdf.html) - to convert the pdfs in the image gallery to jpg.

 ** **